Nathusius Pipistrelles

 What was most obvious was how shaggy it’s fur was, the shape of its muzzle and the fact that the fur covered the tail membrane

-Until recently we had only one confirmed record dating back to 2005, but had six records in 2007.
+Until recently we had only one confirmed record dating back to 2005, but had six records in 2007 and now hear them regularly at several sites.
 Five of the six were found over water These were widely spaced which is not surprising as these bats are known to cover long distances.

 In May 2010 we got a very clear recording of a Nathusius at Priory Country Park.
 This is the third time we have heard Nathusius here .
 Interestingly the other two records were in September.